-The grantee shall designate a Review Officer to hear the appeal.
+The Subrecipient shall designate a Review Officer to hear the appeal.
 The Review Officer shall be the chief administrative officer of the unit of local government or his/her designee, provided neither was directly involved in the activity for which the appeal was filed.
-The grantee shall consider all pertinent justification and other material submitted by the person and all other available information that is needed to ensure a fair and full review of the appeal.
+The Subrecipient shall consider all pertinent justification and other material submitted by the person and all other available

-Promptly after receipt of all information submitted by a person in support of an appeal, the grantee shall make a written determination on the appeal, including an explanation of the basis on which the decision was made and notify the person appealing a grantee's decision.
+Promptly after receipt of all information submitted by a person in support of an appeal, the Subrecipient shall make a written determination on the appeal, including an explanation of the basis on which the decision was made and notify the person appealing a Subrecipient's decision.

-If the appeal is denied, the grantee must advise the person of his or her right to seek judicial review of the grantee's decision.
+If the appeal is denied, the Subrecipient must advise the person of his or her right to seek judicial review of the Subrecipient's decision.

-Section 9-D. Record Keeping
+Section 9-F. Record Keeping

-The grantee must establish an acquisition program file, which contains:
+The Subrecipient must establish an acquisition program file, which contains: